Jude’s Stage 3 Typical Multiple Myeloma Story

 If you don’t like your doctor and are thinking about how bad they are, you’re probably not going to respond super positively to the treatment they prescribe.
 Find a doctor that you trust and that is truthful and doesn’t sugarcoat.

-What sucks about it though is I’m the first one in the family to have cancer.
-So as much as they tried to understand, they couldn’t fully.
+What sucks about it, though, is I’m the first one in the family to have cancer.
+As much as they tried to understand, they couldn’t fully.

 That’s when and why I found a support group.
 That was a very integral part of my healing.
 I always advise people to find a support group.